nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will only provide the report and log files if fastp is selected.
+By default, nf-core/viralmetagenome will only provide the report and log files if fastp is selected.
 The trimmed reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'trimming'`.
 Similarly, the saving of the output reads can be enabled with `--save_trimmed_fail`.

 ### Trimmomatic